 In the tables below, we have provided you with consolidated financial data.
-We derived the statement of operations data for the fiscal years ended September 30, 2018, 2017, and 2016 and the balance sheet data as of September 30, 2018 and 2017 from our audited consolidated financial statements included in Financial Statements and Supplementary Data under Item 8 within this Annual Report, after giving effect to the discontinued operations of the Photovoltaics and Digital Products Businesses.
+We derived the statement of operations data for the fiscal years ended September 30, 2019, 2018, and 2017 and the balance sheet data as of September 30, 2019 and 2018 from our audited consolidated financial statements included in Financial Statements and Supplementary Data under Item 8 within this Annual Report.

-We derived the statement of operations data for the years ended September 30, 2015 and 2014 and the selected balance sheet data as of September 30, 2016, 2015, and 2014 from audited consolidated financial statements that are not included in this Annual Report after giving effect to the discontinued operations of the Photovoltaics and Digital Products Businesses.
+We derived the statement of operations data for the years ended September 30, 2016 and 2015 and the selected balance sheet data as of September 30, 2017, 2016, and 2015 from audited consolidated financial statements that are not included in this Annual Report after giving effect to the discontinued operations of the Photovoltaics and Digital Products Businesses.
 You should read this financial data together with our Management's Discussion and Analysis of Financial Condition and Results of Operations under Item 7 and Financial Statements and Supplementary Data under Item 8 within this Annual Report.
 Our historic results are not necessarily indicative of the results that may be expected in the future.